On descending cohomology geometrically: Introduction

-We would like to thank Barry Mazur for his comments and encouragement.
-We are very grateful to Claire Voisin for explaining the connection between Mazur's question and the work of Murre and Bloch--Srinivas.
-Her comments led directly to the statement, proof, and subsequent strengthening of the second part of Theorem \ref{T:cycles}, regarding the third cohomology groups.
-Comments of Vasudevan Srinivas, for which we are very thankful, were also instrumental in the strengthening of this part of the theorem.
-We thank the anonymous referee for a number of comments that have strengthened our results, and improved the exposition.
-In addition, we thank David Grant, Brendan Hassett, Bruno Kahn, Rahbar Virk, Felipe Voloch, and Jonathan Wise for useful conversations on various aspects of this paper.
-Parts of this paper were completed while the third author was in residence at the Institute for Advanced Study at Princeton.
-The second author visited during this time, and we would like to thank the IAS for providing an excellent work environment.
+\textbf{Acknowledgements.} We would like to thank Barry Mazur for his comments and encouragement.
+We are very grateful to Claire Voisin for explaining the connection between Mazur's question and Murre's work, which directly led to our work on algebraic representatives.
+We thank the anonymous referees for a number of comments that have strengthened our results, and improved the exposition.
+In addition, we thank David Grant, Brendan Hassett, Bruno Kahn, Vasudevan Srinivas, Lenny Taelman, Rahbar Virk, Felipe Voloch, and Jonathan Wise for useful conversations.